Skip to content

 • Convergence: Crisis Book One

-New 52 ended and the Rebirth era began, but things didn’t get more busy for Black Lightning at first.
+When New 52 concluded and the Rebirth era began, things didn’t get busier for Black Lightning at first.
+There still was a limited series, once more written by Isabella, with artist Clayton Henry.

-However, when DC decided to relaunch the Outsiders, Batman recruited him to become the leader of the new team.
+However, when DC Comics decided to relaunch the Outsiders with writer Bryan Hill and artist Dexter Soy, Batman recruited Jefferson Pierce to become the leader of the new team, leading Katana, Orphan, and The Signal.

 Did we forget an important issue?
 Did we make a mistake?
 Let us know in the comments!